 Question 3: What are vesicles?

-Solution: Vesicles are membrane-bound structures or bubble-like sacs that contain some fluid formed within or outside of the cell.
+Answer: Vesicles are membrane-bound structures or bubble-like sacs that contain some fluid formed within or outside the cell.